-The Institute of Osteopathy (iO) is the professional membership organisation for osteopaths.
-Originally founded as the British Osteopathic Association, the iO is proud to represent the majority of all osteopaths in the United Kingdom.
+The Institute of Osteopathy (iO) is the professional membership body for osteopaths.
+We work to support, unite, develop and promote the osteopathic profession for the improvement of public health and patient care.
+The Institute is proud to represent two-thirds of osteopaths in the United Kingdom.

 Osteopathic practice is a safe and effective approach that aims to promote the health of patients through the use of manual therapy, exercise and health advice.

 Osteopaths are highly trained, healthcare professionals who are experts in the musculoskeletal system (muscles, bones, joints and associated tissues) and its relationship with other systems in the body to optimise health.
 Osteopaths use a wide range of gentle hands-on techniques that focus on releasing tension, improving mobility and optimising function.